uxillary/vs-codex/README.md

-# codex-assist README
+# vs-codex README

-This is the README for your extension "codex-assist".
+This is the README for your extension "vs-codex".
 After writing up a brief description, we recommend including the following sections.

 ## Features